 ON-PREMISES

-If you are an organization that handles sensitive information and security is pivotal to the functioning of the business, in that case, an on-premises setup will meet the security, compliance, and performance requirements of your organization.
-In this model, the responsibility of data security wholly lies in the hands of the experts inside the organization, and in the case of the cloud model, global cybersecurity experts safeguard data and assets around the clock.
+If you are an organization that handles sensitive information, and security is pivotal to the functioning of the business?
+Then an on-premises setup will meet your security, compliance, and performance requirements.
+As all the data is maintained and handled by the experts inside the organization, it gives transparency on where mistakes have happened.

 CLOUD